cloudflare/cloudflare-docs/content/firewall/recipes/require-specific-http-ports.md

 ---
 pcx-content-type: configuration
+title: Require specific HTTP ports
 ---

 # Require specific HTTP ports

-By default, Cloudflare allows requests on a number of different HTTP ports (refer to [Network ports](https://developers.cloudflare.com/fundamentals/get-started/network-ports).
+By default, Cloudflare allows requests on a number of different HTTP ports (refer to [Network ports](/fundamentals/get-started/network-ports).

-You can target requests based on their HTTP port with the `cf.edge.server_port` [dynamic field](https://developers.cloudflare.com/ruleset-engine/rules-language/fields/#dynamic-fields).
+You can target requests based on their HTTP port with the `cf.edge.server_port` [dynamic field](/ruleset-engine/rules-language/fields/#dynamic-fields).

-Use the `in` [comparison operator](https://developers.cloudflare.com/ruleset-engine/rules-language/operators/#comparison-operators) to target a set of ports.
+Use the `in` [comparison operator](/ruleset-engine/rules-language/operators/#comparison-operators) to target a set of ports.

 This example blocks requests to `www.example.com` that are not on ports 80 or 443: